Showing posts with label Divorce. Show all posts

 Ask God's help to keep keeping on, and for love to prevail, and until then, guard your marriage from outside interference and guard your spouses' back.

 You really have to handle marital problems like any other- with prayer.
 I know when couples include the LORD in their marriage that He is our great Helper.
-With Him and us and our spouse, a three-fold cord is not easily broken.
+With Him you and your spouse, a three-fold cord is not easily broken.

 © Glenys Robyn Hicks